 Does anyone read the fine print of an insurance policy?
 Not many!

-From time to time I find an article that resonates with my readership and is a subject I know little about but is important to all of us.
+From time to time, I find an article that resonates with my readership.
+The subject is one I know little about, but it is essential to all homeowners.

 What Does Homeowners Insurance Cover?